 Do you have more questions regarding how assets may be divided in your divorce?
-Contact us today to schedule an appointment with our team.
+Contact us today at (855) 973-8877 to schedule an appointment with our Oklahoma City property division lawyers.

 Other factors, such as the length of the marriage and tax liabilities, will come into play as well.
 When you are dividing marital assets, it is important that you work with experienced Oklahoma City property division attorneys and financial specialists who can help you assess and equitably divide your marital assets.

 What Is Marital Property and Separate Property?